-The Company's credit risk is primarily attributable to cash and receivables.
+The Company's credit risk is attributable to cash.
 The Company has no significant concentration of credit risk arising from operations.
 Cash consists of chequing accounts at a reputable financial institution, from which management believes the risk of loss to be remote.
 Federal deposit insurance covers balances up to \$100,000 in Canada.
-Financial instruments included in receivables consist of amounts due from government agencies.
-The Company limits its exposure to credit loss for cash by placing its cash with high quality financial institution.
-At December 31, 2015, the Company's exposure to credit risk is minimal.
+The Company limits its exposure to credit loss for cash by placing its cash with a high quality financial institution.
+At June 30, 2016, the Company's exposure to credit risk is minimal.